 Articles tagged with: Carfilzomib

-Yesterday was the second day of the American Society of Hematology’s (ASH) annual meeting, which is being held in New Orleans.
+This past Sunday was the second day of the American Society of Hematology’s (ASH) annual meeting, which was held in San Francisco.

-As on Saturday, myeloma-related presentations were once again made during several sessions throughout the day.
+As on the first day of the meeting, myeloma-related presentations once again took place during several sessions throughout the day.

 A myeloma-related education session held the first day of the conference was repeated once again on Sunday morning.